Using Perforce depots with Sourcegraph

 Repository permissions

-To enforce repository-level permissions for Perforce depots using Perforce permissions tables, include the authorization field in the configuration of the Perforce code host connection you created above:
+To enforce file-level permissions for Perforce depots using the Perforce protects file, include the authorization field in the configuration of the Perforce code host connection you created above:

 {